mkvalentine/through/README.md

-# through
+# Through
-Senior thesis in Computing &amp; the Arts
+Megan Valentine's senior thesis in Computing &amp; the Arts at Yale

 The through2 folder contains the code and assets for the final iOS project.
 Through works best on iOS 9.2+ with the iPhone 6.